 - Sump pump motor power: An economical unit may just have enough power to drain out water that’s running slowly.
 But when you’re faced with a real flood, where water gushes in, you’ll want a sump pump with a powerful motor.
 It will last longer and won’t need to run for hours to pump out huge volumes of water.

 - Clogging proof: When a sump pump takes in water, its ports are likely to clog with silt or debris, slowing action or stopping the pump.
 This will take you to square one.
 To stop the intake from clogging, get a sump pump with a durable plastic sump liner and a lid.
-The sump impeller should also be designed in a way that it doesn’t let pebbles or debris get stuck.
+The sump impeller should also be designed so that it doesn’t let pebbles or debris get stuck.

 - Float & switch design: Sump pumps usually rely on float-type switches to turn on the pump when water reaches a particular level in the sump pit.
 Get a pump with a column-type float and a solid float that can’t sink.
 Other floats and switches are prone to malfunction.